ryoqun/solana/docs/src/implemented-proposals/abi-management.md

 # The ABI digesting process

 This part is a bit complex.
-There is three inter-depending parts: `AbiSample`, `AbiDigester` and `AbiDigest`.
+There is three inter-depending parts: `AbiExample`, `AbiDigester` and `AbiDigest`.

-First, the generated test creates a sample instance of the digested type with a trait called `AbiSample`, which should be implemented for all of digested types, much like `Serialize`.
+First, the generated test creates a sample instance of the digested type with a trait called `AbiExample`, which should be implemented for all of digested types, much like `Serialize`.
 Usually, it's provided via generic trait specialization for most of common types.
 Also it is possible to `derive` for `struct` and `enum` and can be hand-written if needed.